Everyone knows what plastics are. However, when it comes to biodegradable plastics, many are still in the unknown.

 This poses a challenge for recyclers as they find it difficult to physically distinguish the two types of plastics.
 The main benefit of hydro-biodegradable plastics is that they can be composted if collected, but experts fear this could harm plastic recycling as a whole.

-Commonly perceived to be biodegradable, oxo-degradable plastics are conventional plastics with additives that fast track the breakdown process through exposure to sunlight and oxygen.
+Commonly perceived to be biodegradable, oxo-biodegradable plastics are conventional plastics with additives that fast track the breakdown process through exposure to sunlight and oxygen.

 This type of plastic does not fully degrade because the additives’ role is simply to promote fragmentation of the materials.
 That is, it breaks down the materials into tiny fragments that remain in the environment.

 The result is a huge quantity of microplastics rather than a biological material.
-The purpose of oxo-degradable plastics is to quicken the natural fragmentation processes by breaking down plastics into smaller particles.
+The purpose of oxo-biodegradable plastics is to quicken the natural fragmentation processes by breaking down plastics into smaller particles.

 The major difference between oxo-biodegradable plastic and hydro-biodegradable plastic is that the former can be made from recycled plastic while the latter cannot.